awgh/ratnet/example/Readme.md

 At this point, Alice can send Bob messages.

+--- Alice's screen ---
+SendMsg Bob this is a test

 --- Bob's screen ---
-send Alice this is a test message

---- Alice's screen ---
-[content] this is a test
+[RX From [content] ]: this is a test
 ```